adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 ## Warnings

-**Never send private keys to anybody asking for them - never send contribution transactions to any other address then on wallet.aeternity.com**
+**Never send private keys or confidential information to anybody asking for them.
+Never send any contributions to any other address than the one listed on wallet.aeternity.com*

 <sup>[A-Team on Slack](https://aeternity.slack.com/archives/C229MJXFE/p1496480397840208)</sup>

 ### WARNINGS NPM